WRBW: Fox ownership

 In the 2010s and early 2020s, WRBW has been brought closer to WOFL in programming, including at one point airing some of channel 35's key non-network shows: in 2013, a significant portion of WOFL's syndicated programming inventory aired on WRBW to allow WOFL to air gavel-to-gavel coverage of the George Zimmerman trial.
 On September 9, 2019, WRBW was rebranded as "Fox 35 Plus", serving as a brand extension of WOFL; in addition, the station debuted an 8 p.m. newscast.

 In 2019, Major League Soccer (MLS) team Orlando City SC signed a multi-year deal with WRBW to broadcast locally-televised matches.
 The arrangement was extended in 2021, with 24 of 35 regular-season fixtures slated for broadcast on WRBW, but all MLS local television rights agreements ended after 2022 to make way for the league's 10-year television rights deal with Apple.

+On August 30, 2026, WRBW rebranded as "Fox Orlando +", receiving a major visual overhaul with on-air graphics similar to WOFL.

 Technical information

 Subchannels

 WRBW is a participant in Orlando's ATSC 3.0 (NextGen TV) deployment, which rolled out on July 1, 2021.
 The station's ATSC 1.0 channels are carried on the multiplexed signals of other Orlando television stations, which in exchange are broadcast in 3.0 format by WRBW from its transmitter in Bithlo: